On pluricanonical locally conformally almost K\"ahler metrics

 \end{proof}

 In~\cite{MR1456265}, Gauduchon introduced a distinguished $1$-parameter family of canonical Hermitian connections $\nabla^t$ that includes the Chern connection (when $t=1$), the first canonical connection $\nabla^0$, and the Bismut connection (when $t=-1$) for almost Hermitian metrics.
-The Hermitian-Ricci form $\gamma^t$ of $\nabla^t$ is then defined as where $R^{\nabla^t}$ is the curvature of $\nabla^t$.
+The Hermitian-Ricci form $\gamma^t$ of $\nabla^t$ is defined as where $R^{\nabla^t}$ is the curvature of $\nabla^t$.
 In~\cite{barbaro2025calabiyaulocallyconformallykahler}, Barbaro and Otiman proved that, in the compact case, LCK Hermitian-Ricci flat metrics, with respect to any canonical Hermitian connections $\nabla^t$, are Vaisman provided that the metric is Gauduchon.
-In the following, we generalize their result to pluricanonical LCAK metrics. \begin{thm} Let $(F,\theta)$ be an LCS structure on a compact almost complex manifold $(M,J)$ inducing an LCAK metric $g$ with $T=\theta^\sharp$ $g$-orthogonal to the image of the Nijenhuis tensor $N$.
-Suppose that $g$ is Gauduchon and Hermitian-Ricci flat with respect to some connection $\nabla^t$.
-Then, we have the following \begin{enumerate}[label=\arabic*)] \item if $\int_Mg([T,JT],JT)\,F^n=0$, then $g$ is a pluricanonical LCAK metric.\\ \item if $\int_Mg(N(T),D\theta)\,F^n=0$, then $\theta$ is $D$-parallel. \end{enumerate} \end{thm} \begin{proof} First, note that under the assumptions, formula (\ref{intf1-lcak}) of Proposition \ref{intf1-lcak-prop} becomes
+In the following, we generalize their result to the LCAK setting. \begin{thm} Let $(M, g, J, F, \theta)$ be a compact manifold of real dimension $2n$ with an LCAK structure with $T=\theta^\sharp$ $g$-orthogonal to the image of the Nijenhuis tensor $N$.
+Suppose that $g$ is Gauduchon and Hermitian-Ricci flat with respect to some connection $\nabla^t$, and that then $\theta$ is $D$-parallel. \end{thm} \begin{proof} First, note that under the assumptions, formula (\ref{intf1-lcak}) of Proposition \ref{intf1-lcak-prop} becomes

-We apply the codifferential $\delta^g$ to the above equation.
-However, we also have that
+Using again the assumptions, the above formula, and relation (\ref{LCS-bochner-formula}), we also get: